Great Architect of the Universe

 Science (particularly geometry and astronomy) was linked directly to the divine for most medieval scholars, and for many Christian scientists today.
 Since they believe that God created the universe after geometric and harmonic principles, to seek these principles is therefore to seek and worship God.

 The Great Architect of the Universe (also Grand Architect of the Universe or Supreme Architect of the Universe) is a conception of God discussed by many Christian theologians and apologists.
-As a designation it is used within Freemasonry to represent the deity neutrally (in whatever form, and by whatever name each member may individually believe in).
+As a designation it is used within Freemasonry to represent the deity neutrally in whatever form, and by whatever name each member may individually believe in.
 It is also a Rosicrucian conception of God, as expressed by Max Heindel.

 Christianity

 The concept of God as the Great Architect of the Universe has been used many times within Christianity.
 An illustration of God as the architect of the universe can be found in a Bible from the Middle Ages and the comparison of God to an architect has been used by Christian apologists and teachers.

 Thomas Aquinas said in the Summa: "God, Who is the first principle of all things, may be compared to things created 'as the architect is to things designed' (ut artifex ad artificiata)."
 Commentators have pointed out that the assertion that the Grand Architect of the Universe is the Christian God "is not evident on the basis of natural theology alone but requires an additional 'leap of faith' based on the revelation of the Bible".
-However, the Aquinas' God was not neutral (He is interpreted as the Highest Good) and it has a specific form (He is anthropomorphic in the person of Jesus Christ God).
+However, Aquinas' God was not neutral, as he is interpreted as the highest good, and it has a specific form, in that he is anthropomorphic in the person of Jesus Christ.

 John Calvin, in his Institutes of the Christian Religion (1536), repeatedly calls the Christian God "the Architect of the Universe", also referring to his works as "Architecture of the Universe", and in his commentary on Psalm 19 refers to the Christian God as the "Great Architect" or "Architect of the Universe".

-The concept of a Great Architect of the Universe also occurs in Martinism.
+The concept of a Great Architect of the Universe also occurs in Martinism, a form of esoteric Christianity.
 Martinists hold that while it is possible to "invoke" him, it is not to adore him.
-Whole worship is traditionally reserved only to God, invocation can be also proper of an angel or demon.
+Whole worship is traditionally reserved only to God, invocation can be also proper for an angel or demon.